 Additionally, they found that tying clicks to specific conversions is an even more important analysis to perform:

-Knowing how many clicks actually converted to signups is extremely valuable information.
-Combine this knowledge with your A/B tests and see which variation not only gets more clicks, but signups too.
+Knowing how many pageviews turned into clicks, and how many clicks actually converted to signups is extremely valuable information.
+Combine this knowledge with your A/B tests and see which variation not only gets more clicks but signups too.

 6. SugarRae Adjusts the Content Mix

-The overlay view allows you to segment your visitor clicks by properties like referrer.
+The overlay view allowed her to segment visitor clicks by properties like referral source.

 7. Harry Fay Jewellery Boutique Plugs a Profit Leak